OnnoGabriel/feathers-totp-2fa/docs/index.md

 ### Setup up phase

-Initially, a TOTP secret has to be generated in the Feathers app, send to the frontend together with a QR code, where the user can scan the QR code with an Authenticator app on a smartphone/table.
+Initially, a TOTP secret has to be generated in the Feathers app, send to the frontend together with a QR code, where the user can scan the QR code with an Authenticator app on a smartphone/tablet.
 The necessary steps are shown in the following figure and are described below:

 ![Test](images/process_flow_initial.png)

-The setup phase starts with the frontend sending a normal sign-in request to the Feathers app (1), for example:
+The setup phase starts with the frontend sending a normal sign-in request to the Feathers app (1).
+For example:

 ```json
 {